xONEIROS/xONEIROS/README.md

 - 🔭 I’m currently working on [WalletFinder](https://github.com/xONEIROS/wallet-finder)

-- 🤝 I’m try looking for help with [OblivionDesktop](https://github.com/bepass-org/oblivion-desktop/)
+- 🤝 I’m try looking for help with CM

 - 👨‍💻 All of my projects are available at [https://x.com/0xOneiros](https://x.com/0xOneiros)